wg21908/raspberry_pi_pico/README.md

 # Project 1

-Blink an External LED with Raspberry Pi Pico

 Use a Raspberry Pi Pico to blink an external LED on a breadboard using MicroPython, controlled through GPIO.

 ## Toolchain